wojtek77/git-blame-w77/README.md

 | name | description |
 | - | - |
-gitBlameW77.colors | Specifies colors for the blame decoration.
+gitBlameW77.colors | Specifies colors for the blame decoration. gitBlameW77.gitBlameUrl | Specifies git blame URL e.g 'https://github.com/wojtek77/git-blame-w77/commit/${hash}'.
+When it is NULL (default) it tries to automatically find the URL.
+When there is an empty string it disables this functionality.
+This functionality degrades performance when rendering decorations.

+### Examples for "gitBlameW77.colors"

 ```json
     // default colors
     "gitBlameW77.colors": [